Gravity (2013 film): Technical observations

-Astrophysicist Neil deGrasse Tyson, astronomer and skeptic Phil Plait, and veteran NASA astronaut and spacewalker Scott E. Parazynski have offered comments about some of the most "glaring" inaccuracies.
-The Dissolve characterized these complaints as "absurd", problems "only an astrophysicist would find".
+The astrophysicist Neil deGrasse Tyson, the astronomer and skeptic Phil Plait, and the veteran NASA astronaut and spacewalker Scott E. Parazynski have offered comments about some of the most "glaring" inaccuracies.
+The Dissolve characterized these complaints as "absurd," problems "only an astrophysicist would find."

 In the movie, an impact in one orbital plane is shown to affect characters present at a different orbital plane.
 Also, these characters are depicted as being able to travel to a third orbital plane relatively easily.
-In reality, the debris field created by a destroyed communications satellite would likely not impact the Hubble Space Telescope which is where the shuttle Explorer is at the beginning of the film.
-Likewise, the significant differences between orbital parameters of the Hubble Space Telescope and the International Space Station would have made it impossible to travel between the two spacecraft (which is what the movie has the heroes do using only Kowalski's MMU) without precise preparation, planning, calculation, the appropriate technology, and a large quantity of fuel at the time.
+In reality, the debris field created by a destroyed communications satellite would likely not affect the Hubble Space Telescope, which is where the shuttle Explorer is at the beginning of the film.
+Likewise, the significant differences between orbital parameters of the Hubble Space Telescope and the International Space Station would have made it impossible to travel between the two spacecraft, as the astronauts do using only Kowalski's MMU, without precise preparation, planning, calculation, the appropriate technology, and a large quantity of fuel on hand.
 (Note: The Hubble Space Telescope previously had an altitude of about 559 km and an orbital inclination of 28.5 degrees.
 As of the release of the film, the International Space Station had an altitude of around 420 km and an orbital inclination of 51.65 degrees.
 Communications satellites are in much higher orbits than either.)

 Further examples of differences from reality include: